‘General Hospital’ Fans Think That Ryan Chamberlain May Be Back For Another Frightful Halloween

 It’s been two years since General Hospital had its Halloween full of terror thanks to Ryan Chamberlain’s killing spree.
 He has since been locked up, but he is seemingly not done with Port Charles just yet.

 On Thursday’s show, Ava Jerome got a phone call and Ryan was on the other end.
 She was shocked to say the least.
 Continuing on Monday, Soap Central indicates that she will understandingly be on edge after their conversation.
 There isn’t any indication on what will be said between them, but Ryan is expected to torment her in some way.

 Little is known at this point just how much the killer knows about all the happenings in Port Charles.
 However, the last time he was seen in Pentonville, he had pictures of Ava plastered on his wall.
 It’s highly likely that he knows what her marital status is right now.

 Ryan befriended Nelle Benson when they were locked up in the same facility.
 He was actually the one who helped her get out by stabbing her at her request.
 Nelle is supposedly dead now, but she has found a way to live on to cause more trouble.

 As General Hospital viewers had seen over the past week, Nelle’s letter that Martin Grey had been carrying around in his briefcase had been stolen by Julian Jerome, Nelle’s husband, but he got quite a surprise instead.

-Nelle knew exactly what Julian would do if she would meet her demise.
-The letter that she gave to her lawyer only contained a teaser but as The Inquisitr had previously detailed, the note containing the info that would incriminate Julian was actually sent to Ryan.
+Nelle knew exactly what Julian would do if she met her demise.
+The letter that she gave to her lawyer only contained a teaser, but as The Inquisitr had previously detailed, the note containing the info that would incriminate Julian was actually sent to Ryan.
 It was a twist that no one saw coming.

 That means that Ryan has the upper hand, and since Ava is Julian’s sister, he will likely use that to his advantage.

 General Hospital fans are left wondering if this is a hint that Ryan will somehow get out of prison just in time for October 31.

 “Maybe they are setting up a return of Ryan for Halloween,” one viewer said.